 This course introduces the basic theory and application of the following topics: systems of linear equations and matrices, (finite-dimensional) vector spaces, linear transformations and matrices, determinants, eigenvalues and eigenvectors, inner product and orthogonality, Gram-Schmidt, least squares, and the diagonalization of symmetric matrices.
+Additional topics may include inner product spaces and applications, QR decomposition, SVD, and systems of differential equations.

-Lab Hours: 0 Lecture Hours: 3 Prerequisites: Grade of C or higher in MTH 126 Co-Requisites: None
+Grade of C or higher in MTH 126